SHegde246/angular-code-examples/README.md

-# angular-code-examples
+# Angular-code-examples

-files belong to src -> app of any project
+files belong to src -> app in the Angular project directory